vandanadhakal/Zubers-Chicago-Ride-Sharing/README.md

 5. Offering promotions or discounts during inclement weather could be an effective strategy to increase ride volume for taxi companies.

 ### Assumption
-1. A representative time frame was selected to analyze and identify the top-performing taxi companies, with the assumption that this period is reflective of overall trends in the full dataset.
+1. A representative time frame is selected to analyze and identify the top-performing taxi companies, with the assumption that this period is reflective of overall trends in the full dataset.

 2. Rain and storm conditions were classified as *“Bad”* weather, while all other weather conditions were categorized as *“Good”*.